apache/airflow/docs/howto/write-logs.rst

 .. code-block:: bash

     [core]
-    # Airflow can store logs remotely in AWS S3.
-Users must supply a remote
+    # Airflow can store logs remotely in AWS S3, Google Cloud Storage or Elastic Search.
-    # location URL (starting with either 's3://...') and an Airflow connection
-    # id that provides access to the storage location.
+    # Users must supply an Airflow connection id that provides access to the storage
+    # location.
+If remote_logging is set to true, see UPDATING.md for additional
+    # configuration requirements.
-    remote_logging_enabled = True
+    remote_logging = True
     remote_base_log_folder = gs://my-bucket/path/to/logs
     remote_log_conn_id = MyGCSConn